top of page

 Organisers

-This event is being hosted by the University of Birmingham and is supported by the Supergen Energy Networks Hub.
+This event is being hosted by the University of Edinburgh and is supported by the Supergen Energy Networks Hub.
 Get in touch to find out more about the Supergen Energy Networks Hub and their other events.

 If you want to send your thanks and praise, we recommend sending it straight to the people making the day happen.